designwall/Awesome-WordPress-Plugins/readme.md

 The title says it all.
 Here we're putting together an all encompassing collection of plugins and pertinent information related to WordPress which we believe will help you to become a pro WordPress developer.

+The Plugins which are cited here will have various features and uses, scroll around a little bit to find what works for you.

 ## Table of Contents